-The relative cost of the two options, which we term contrast, was determined by the volume of the fixed option.
-An additional factor is that behaviour may not be driven directly by the absolute real values, but by how they are perceived, and it it may be useful to take into account how perception works.
+The average relative cost of sampling two options, which we term contrast, was determined by the volume of the fixed option.
+An additional factor is that behaviour may not be driven directly by the absolute real values, but by how they are perceived, and it may be useful to take into account how perception works.
 In many foraging situations, animals discriminate between relevant variables such as reward magnitudes and time costs according to Weber’s Law, that states that the just-noticeable difference to a stimulus is proportional to the magnitude of the stimulus (Fechner 1860; see Kacelnik and Brito e Abreu 1998 for its application to foraging).
 In our first experiment the fixed option yielded a reward at the arithmetic mean of the maximum and minimum volumes of the fluctuating option.
 In the second, the fixed output was smaller than the arithmetic mean.
 By fixing it at the geometric mean of the variable extremes, we aimed at making the fixed volume equally discriminable from the minimum and maximum values of the fluctuating option, that is, we fixed it at the variable option’s ‘subjective’ mean.

 The environmental rate of change in our experiment was determined by the period of the sine function governing the fluctuating output: the smaller the period, the faster the change.
 In both experiments the bats experienced the same four periods.
 It is important to note that in this study the rate of environmental change does not correspond to Stephens’ q, as the fluctuating option changes not probabilistically, but systematically.
-In a sense, q is 0 because the fluctuating output changes with every encounter unless the time interval between successive encounters is exactly equal to the period of the function.
 From the point of view of the bats however, the reward on an encounter with the fluctuating option changes from the last encounter only when it is discriminably different.
 The lower the period, the more likely it is that the the fluctuating output is different for a given encounter rate, and so is logically related to the parameter q.

 In such an environment, a perfectly omniscient, rate maximising animal would allocate its behaviour entirely to whichever option was yielding a higher reward at any point in time.
-While the original mathematical model and previous studies put tracking in terms of sampling as a mechanism, we redefined tracking behaviour in our experiment as an outcome, along the lines of Dunlap, Papaj, and Dornhaus (2017): matching the option yielding the larger reward at time of each choice (see Figure whatever - I will insert an explanatory figure later in the Methods where it is appropriate).
-A closer match between an animal’s choice behaviour and the state of the environment meant that the animal was tracking more efficiently: a perfectly tracking bat would always choose the fluctuating output when it was larger than the fixed, and choose the fixed when it was larger than the fluctuating.
+While the original mathematical model and previous studies put tracking in terms of sampling as a mechanism, we redefined tracking behaviour in our experiment as an outcome, along the lines of Dunlap, Papaj, and Dornhaus (2017): allocating choice behaviour by matching the option yielding the larger reward at time of each choice (see Figure whatever - I will insert an explanatory figure later in the Methods where it is appropriate).
+A closer match between an animal’s choice behaviour and the state of the environment meant that the animal was tracking more efficiently: a perfectly tracking bat would always choose the fluctuating output when it was larger than the fixed and choose the fixed when it was larger than the fluctuating.